anthobarbarich/paradisecity/content/students.md

 ### You're a student?
 Fill the form below & get a discount!

+Student life can be expensive so as a student we are offering you a discount on Friday July 5 tickets!
+Join us from 14:00 to 01:00 for only 39€ instead of 59€.
+To benefit from this discount you need to be a student.
+We will validate this with your email address from your school/university.
+Please fill in the following info and we’ll send you a discount code with 48 hours.
+For more info on Paradise City visit www.paradisecity.be

 <!-- Begin Mailchimp Signup Form -->
 <link href="//cdn-images.mailchimp.com/embedcode/classic-10_7.css" rel="stylesheet" type="text/css">
 <style type="text/css">